decred/dcrd/connmgr/README.md

 Package connmgr implements a generic Decred network connection manager.

+## Deprecated

+This module is deprecated and is no longer maintained.
+Callers are encouraged to use `github.com/decred/dcrd/addrmgr/vX` for methods that were moved to it instead.

 ## Overview

 This package handles all the general connection concerns such as maintaining a